-Amy Toman (Search Engine Optimization Analyst, Digital Law Marketing, and Local SEO Specialist, Pet Sitter SEO)
+Amy Toman (Search Engine Optimization Analyst, Digital Law Marketing)

 Besides the standard looks at Google Analytics and Google Search Console, we look at the ranking changes in tools like BrightLocal.
 We use the historical tracking to see where the client was at the start, how far they’ve come, and what we have left to do for them.
 We also take into consideration feedback from the client.
 I’ve heard clients contact us asking to “turn things off” because they’d been getting so many inquiries that they’d had to hire new staff to handle the new stream of inquiries.
 That, truly, is the best indicator of a successful campaign.

 Krystal Taing (Listings Management Product Specialist, Rio SEO)

 At the end of the day, you want to be improving the experience for customers, whether that’s giving them more timely information or doing a better job of driving them through to purchase.
 Measuring and reporting on this will be critical.
 Success metrics should always be agreed upon prior to beginning a local SEO campaign.
 It’s important to know that this is not one size fits all but, most importantly, documented early and reported on regularly.